Harvey Isn't Done Yet: Your Texas Roundup

 Some links are paywalled or subscription-only.

-In response to Harvey, Houston ISD to provide 3 free meals per day for all students this school year Houston Chronicle
+In response to Harvey, Houston ISD to provide three free meals per day for all students this school year Houston Chronicle

 How to Spot a Hurricane Harvey Hoax on Social Media New York Magazine’s Select All